-The maximum monthly payment is derived from the U.S. Department of Housing and Urban Development's (HUD) published fair market rents for the State of Indiana in 20211.
+The maximum monthly payment shown in Chart 1-A is derived from the U.S. Department of Housing and Urban Development's (HUD) published fair market rents for the State of Indiana for 2021.
+The maximum monthly payment shown in Chart 1-B is derived from the HUD published fair market rents for the State of Indiana for 2022 with a HUD effective date of October 1, 2021.